 It has its own rich colors and delicious aromas.
-The days are a little shorter, and things begin to slow down.
-Still, there’s a sense that we need to prepare.
+The days are a little shorter and things begin to slow down.
+Still, there is a sense that we need to prepare.

 The squirrels chatter and dash and scold us for taking it easy.
 They don’t see past their nests to the tops of the trees, but we do.
 The glorious browns, reds and golds stop us in our tracks.

-Somewhere, someone is burning the first fire; we close our eyes, inhale and smile.
-There’s no need to hurry.
-Autumn is already here, and we have plenty of time to enjoy it.
+Somewhere, someone is burning the first fire – we close our eyes, inhale and smile.
+There is no need to hurry.
+Autumn is already here and we have plenty of time to enjoy it.

 There will be many pumpkins to carve for Halloween and turkeys to roast for Thanksgiving.
 For now, stocking up on wood for the fireplace is enough.
 The weather insists that we sit on the front porch while we shell pecans.

 Cold weather will eventually chase us into hibernation.
-Until then, we’ll take our time.
-Autumn holds us in the golden glow of its own easy celebrations, and we’re glad there’s no need to hurry.
+Until then, we will take our time.
+Autumn holds us in the golden glow of its own easy celebrations and we are glad there is no need to hurry.